bhavsarhem/matchwise.streamlit.app/README.md

    ```
    Generate your own Gemini API-Key from [here 🔗](https://ai.google.dev/gemini-api/docs/api-key#:~:text=The%20Google%20AI%20Gemini%20API%20uses%20API%20keys%20for%20authorization.)

-### 📲 Running the Application
+### ▶️ Running the Application

 - Once all dependencies are installed, run the Streamlit application:

   ```bash
   streamlit run app.py
   ```

-- The application will open in your browser at `http://localhost:8501/`.
+  Write the above code in terminal.

 ## 🛠️ Contributing